Tennet people: Early history

-The Tennet have an account of how they were once part of a larger group, which also included what are now Murle, Didinga, and Laarim Boya, the other members of the Southwest Surmic language family.
-Members of a hunting party speared an oribi, but after cooking it, they drank the broth themselves instead of giving it to the elders according to custom.
-A disagreement arose, and in the end, they separated, splitting into four smaller groups.
-The other three groups have similar stories.
-Some estimates place this event in the early nineteenth century.
+The ancient history of the Tennets people is closely linked to the broader history of southern Sudan.
+In particular, the Tennet have an account of how they were once part of a larger group, which are now known as Murle, Didinga, and Laarim (Boya), and the other members of the Southwest Surmic language family.

+The ancient history linked that these members of a hunting party speared an oribi, but after cooking it, they drank the broth themselves instead of giving it to the elders according to custom.
+And because of that, a disagreement arose, and in the end, they separated, splitting into four smaller groups.

+Tennet people experienced periods of conflict and displacement, often due to political instability and violence in the region.
+Despite these challenges, the Tennet have been resilient and have continued to maintain their cultural identity.

-The Tennet learned iron-working from the Bari people.
-However, during Sudan's civil wars, blacksmith activity decreased.
+On the other hand, the ancient history of the Tennets people state that, Tennet learned iron working from the Bari people.[4] and during Sudan's civil wars, blacksmith activity decreased.